 A person who invests in shares in the qualified social enterprise will be exempted for an income tax as paid up to a maximum of 100,000 Baht per year.

 A company who invests in shares in the qualified social enterprise will be exempted for an expense amount equal to shares investment.

 A qualified non-profit sharing social enterprise shall be exempted from corporate income tax on net profits from business operations as prescribed conditions by the Director General of the Revenue Department.

 A social enterprise is a business that aims to give back to society in the form of an enterprise that will focus on distributing income to the production units in the social group, taking into account social responsibility, fairness, sharing, and disseminating information.
-Furthermore, because of tax exemption, operating as a social enterprise might be advantageous for a person or firm that wants to help society while also running a business at the same time.
+Furthermore, based on our experience, because of tax exemption, operating as a social enterprise might be advantageous for a person or firm that wants to help society while also running a business at the same time.